 you have to encrypt either your whole hard drive, or not encrypt, since the easy encrypt home directory option isn’t available in the Ubuntu 18.04 install process.

 Back up your files to an external hard drive / cloud first!

 The Ubuntu 18.04 upgrade from Ubuntu 17.10 took less than 20 minutes on a a 5-year old PC with encrypted SSD.
+On the same PC, doing a fresh install of Ubuntu 18.04 took about 5 minutes.
 I kept using the PC for web browsing during the upgrade.
-I only had to reboot once.
-Unlike Windows 10 upgrades which take much longer and need several reboots, and you can’t use the computer during much of the upgrade time.
+I only had to reboot once, unlike Windows 10 upgrades which take much longer and need several reboots, and you can’t use the computer during much of the upgrade time.

 should show “bionic”

 These programs are available on many Linux distros:

 psensorshow CPU/GPU/HDD temp, optional high-temperature alarm

 If you get error Python install is corrupted, try:

 sudo update-alternative --remove-all python sudo ln -s /usr/bin/python2.7 /usr/bin/python